-Money collected during the Operation Honor Guard Day of Giving at these locations will support local Honor Guard units: Volunteer State Veterans Honor Guard, East Tennessee Veterans Honor Guard, Veterans Military Honor Guard of Pigeon Forge, and Tri-County Veterans Honor Guard.
+Money collected during the Operation Honor Guard Day of Giving will support local Honor Guard units: Volunteer State Veterans Honor Guard, East Tennessee Veterans Honor Guard, Veterans Military Honor Guard of Pigeon Forge, Tri-County Veterans Honor Guard, Loudon County Veterans Honor Guard and American Legion Post 104 Honor Guard.
 It is the goal of the Honor Guard to offer a last tribute of respect to their departed comrades by rendering military funeral honors.
 Honors are provided to any honorably discharged veterans without any regard to sex, race, color, creed, national origin, or military rank.
 There is no cost for this service to the family and the individuals representing the Honor Guards are all volunteers.

-The four East Tennessee Honor Guards the event supports serve at more than 500 military funerals per year.
+The six East Tennessee Honor Guards the event supports serve at more than 550 military funerals per year.
 According to Operation Honor Guard, it costs about $125 to dispatch and serve at a funeral.
-This cost doesn't account for the cost of uniforms, which can run as much as $800 for each member.
-That means Operation Honor Guard will need more than $60,000 to support these units for one year.
+This cost doesn’t account for the cost of uniforms, which can run as much as $800 for each member.
+That means Operation Honor Guard will need more than $68,000 to support these units for one year.